php-amqplib/php-amqplib/README.md

 ## Usage ##

-Start your RabbitMQ server, then get the library source code:
+Get the library source code:

     $ git clone git://github.com/tnc/php-amqplib.git

+Init submodules dependencies:

+    $ git submodule init
+    $ git submodule update

-Open two Terminals and on the first one execute the following commands to start the consumer:
+Start your RabbitMQ server and then open two Terminals and on the first one execute the following commands to start the consumer:

     $ cd php-amqplib/demo
     $ php amqp_consumer.php